supreme-gg-gg/financial-ml/README.md

 # financial-ml

 Working Directory for Financial Machine Learning Research in Supervised and Reinforcement Learning Approaches in Various Asset Markets.

-For each model you submit, you should always include an evaluation (preferably a Jupyter notebook that shows some sort of visualization like a graph or table).
+**For each model you submit, you should always include an evaluation (preferably a Jupyter notebook that shows some sort of visualization like a graph or table).**s

+> Note that the project is built mainly on PyTorch, and new submissions are preferred to follow.
+However, TensorFlow still remains an open option.

 ## File structure